Continuing Education Activity

 Decreasing proteolysis is the major effect of insulin on the human body in terms of protein metabolism.
 These effects are dose-dependent.
 Essential amino acids are more sensitive to insulin´s effect; therefore, in the presence of euglycemia and hypoaminoacidemia, the effects of insulin are effective in decreasing proteolysis.

 When administered intravenously, U-100 administration should be with close monitoring of serum potassium and blood glucose.
-Do not use if the solution is viscous or cloudy; administration should only take place if it is colorless and clear.
+Do not use if the solution is viscous or cloudy; administration should only occur if it is colorless and clear.

-For intravenous infusions, to minimize insulin adsorption to plastic IV tubing, flush the intravenous tube with priming infusion of 20 mL from a 100 mL-polyvinyl chloride bag insulin, every time a new intravenous tubing is added to the insulin infusion container.
+For intravenous infusions, to minimize insulin adsorption to plastic IV tubing, flush the intravenous tube with a priming infusion of 20 mL from a 100 mL-polyvinyl chloride bag insulin every time a new intravenous tubing is added to the insulin infusion container.

-A useful and detailed way to classify the adverse effects of insulin is by separating and organizing the by organ systems:
+A useful and detailed way to classify the adverse effects of insulin is by separating and organizing them by organ systems:

 - Cardiovascular side effects include peripheral edema

 - Dermatologic side effects include pruritus and erythema at the injection site